miyako/fastcdc/README.md

 Tool to split data into content determined chunks

 > [!WARNING]
-> using CDC on text may yield semantically incorrect chunks.
+> CDC on text may yield semantically incorrect chunks.

 Using [xiacode/FastCDC-c](https://github.com/wxiacode/FastCDC-c)